Daphney24/BackbaseAssessment/TestEvaluationReport.md

 |TC_UI_004|Adding comment to article|Given a candidate is logged in, An artcile can be edited and a comment can be added and posted respectively|Comment gets added for an artcile and it gets posted on the respective artcile page|
 |TC_UI_005|Deleting an article|Given a candidate is logged in, Validate that an article can be deleted by opening artcile and clicking on Delete Article button|Article is deleted successfully|

    * Out of scope:
    The features for the actions performed when the user is a visiting guest.

-Step #2: Test Approach
+#### Test Approach

-The test objectives is to verify the Functionality of https://qa-task.backbasecloud.com/, with focus on testing to guarantee all these below specified operation can work normally in real environment.
+    * The test objectives is to verify the Functionality of https://qa-task.backbasecloud.com/, with focus on testing to guarantee all these below specified   operation can work normally in real environment.
-    * Candidate creates an artcle
+      * Candidate creates an article
-    * Candidate updates an Artcile
+      * Candidate updates an artcile
       * Candidate marks his own artcile as Favourite
       * Candidate adds comments on his own artcile
       * Candidate deletes his artcile
-End-to-End testing approach is followed here to evaluate the system’s compliance with its specified requirements
+   * End-to-End testing approach is followed here to evaluate the system’s compliance with its specified requirements

-Step #3: Test Environment
+#### Test Environment

-It needs minimum hardware requirements that will be used to run and test the Application In addition there are 2 different environments setup for maximumcoverage of tests:
+      It needs minimum hardware requirements that will be used to run and test the Applicatio.In addition there are 2 different environments setup for maximum coverage of tests:
-    *Dev Environment
+         * Dev Environment
-    *Test Environment
+         * Test Environment

-Step #4: Testing Tools and Deliverables
+#### Testing Tools and Deliverables

       Client Specific Tools used for automating the above specified flows are:
       For Automation:
-    *Protractor
+         * Protractor
-    *Jasmine
+         * Jasmine
-    *Javascript
+         * Javascript
       For manual tests and defects documentation:
-    *Excel
+         * Excel

-#Test deliverables are provided as below:
+#### Test deliverables:
     * Before testing phase:
         Test cases documents